-“Since 2014, after we introduced the quality management system ISO9001, one of the metrics we have been tracking is the quality of service offered by each IT engineer,” says Patrick.
+“Since 2014, after we introduced the quality management system ISO9001, one of the metrics we’ve been tracking is the quality of service offered by each IT engineer,” he says.

 “We’d set up a short survey to ask for feedback on how our IT engineers were doing, but the response rate was very low.
 I recall it being around 2%.”

-With such a low response rate, a clear picture of the customer service Eyetech offered was not clear.
+With such a low customer response rate, it was impossible for the company to get a clear picture of the standard of customer service they offered.

-“We could not tell what we were doing well, or what needed improving, in a standardized, objective way,” says Patrick.
+“We couldn’t tell what we were doing well or what needed improving, in a standardized, objective way,” says Patrick.

-But after hearing about SmileBack at a ConnectWise conference in London, Patrick vowed to make changes to how Eyetech measure customer satisfaction.
+But after hearing about SmileBack at a ConnectWise conference in London, Patrick vowed to make changes to how Eyetech measured customer satisfaction.

 “After we implemented SmileBack, we noticed results within one week.
-I am not kidding, the response rate shot up from 2% to 25%,” says Patrick.
+I am not kidding, the response rate shot up from 2% to 25%,” he says.

 Since implementing SmileBack, Eyetech have collected a respectable 277 reviews.

-With this continual stream of feedback, the KPIs measured at Eyetech include their overall customer satisfaction score, and how many tickets have been solved by engineers.
+With this continuous stream of customer feedback, the KPIs measured at the company now include their overall customer satisfaction score, and how many tickets have been solved by engineers.

-Not only are these statistics used around the office, but they are showed in reports to potential customers, thereby giving them a picture of the customer service value.
+Not only are these statistics used around the office, but they are also shown in reports to potential customers, as proof of how much they value customer satisfaction.

 There are also plans to bring SmileBack data into employee appraisals further down the line.